Exact and Heuristic Computation of the Scanwidth of Directed Acyclic Graphs: Introduction

-Phylogenetics is a research area with many computationally hard problems.
-Current research includes but is not limited to \textsc{Network Inference} \cite{rabier2021inference}, \textsc{Tree Containment} \cite{iersel2023embedding, vanIersel2017}, \textsc{Small Parsimony} \cite{Scornavacca2022} and \textsc{Hybridization Number} \cite{bernardini2023constructing, Borst2022}.
+Phylogenetics is a research area with many computationally hard problems such as \textsc{Network Inference} \cite{rabier2021inference}, \textsc{Tree Containment} \cite{iersel2023embedding, vanIersel2017}, \textsc{Small Parsimony} \cite{Scornavacca2022} and \textsc{Hybridization Number} \cite{bernardini2023constructing, Borst2022}.
 A common way to solve such problems is by using so-called parameterized algorithms, where the time complexity is expressed as a function of both the input size and an additional parameter that is small in practice.
 In phylogenetics these algorithms tend to exploit the observation that reticulate events are fairly rare for most practical phylogenetic networks (when compared to the overall size of the network).
 In some sense, these networks thus still remain somewhat tree-like.
-Two well-known parameters in phylogenetics that measure this tree-likeness are the \emph{reticulation number} and \emph{level} of a network (see e.g. \cite{van2010phylogenetic}).
+Two well-known parameters in phylogenetics that measure this tree-likeness are the reticulation number and level of a network (see e.g. \cite{van2010phylogenetic}).
 Both measures have seen a vast amount of successful uses as a parameter in parameterized algorithms (see e.g. \cite{Borst2022, vanIersel2017} and the survey \cite{bulteau2019parameterized}).

 Since the treewidth is smaller than both the reticulation number and the level, it has recently attracted interest from the phylogenetics community.
 Although treewidth has already successfully been applied for parameterized algorithms in phylogenetics \cite{iersel2023embedding, Scornavacca2022}, using scanwidth seems to be more natural, thus allowing for a more intuitive design of parameterized algorithms \cite{Scornavacca2022}.
 Indeed, algorithms in phylogenetics relying on scanwidth are already starting to appear \cite{rabier2021inference}.